icooper101/EmployeeSystemsManagement/README.md

 ### Instructions:

-In order to use this application you will need to first run an ```sh npm install``` in your CLI to install the dependencies that have been loaded into the json files for you.
-Once this is done, run ```sh node app.js``` in your CLI to start the prompts that will walk you through the verious tasks you can perform with this application.
+In order to use this application you will need to first run an ``` npm install``` in your CLI to install the dependencies that have been loaded into the json files for you.
+Once this is done, run ``` node app.js``` in your CLI to start the prompts that will walk you through the verious tasks you can perform with this application.

 ## Technologies Used